 They needed candles, face masks, diyas and a few other things as part of their hamper.
 I started calling people who manufacture these items.
 The quantity of the order is 375 units, so this would be a big order for most people.
 I knew I was now in a position to give business to smaller, women run businesses – and that is exactly what I wanted to do.

 I found an NGO that supports a self-help group of women that also started making masks called Vanithe.
-I also found a new entrepreneur – Vaishnavi who makes soy wax candles and runs a business called Earthen Puppies.
+I also found a new entrepreneur – Vaishnavi who makes soy wax candles and runs a business called Earthen Puppy.
 She tells me these are eco-friendly, which made me realize that normal candles are not eco-friendly.
 When we put out a story on Instagram asking for candle makers, she was the only one to immediately call me and check on what we’d need.
 Everyone else DMd us or sent references, but I love people with an extra hustle and I knew if I got the order I wanted to give it to her.

 The reason I love this order is not just because it’s my biggest order, but it is also Vaishnavi’s biggest order and the NGO’s biggest order.
 This money is going to support many girls’ dreams and that makes me happy.